 Value your colleagues going through bad health, support them emotionally and respect their privacy when needed.
 Create an environment of support within the team and help them feel valued.
 These small acts of kindness will not only boost the team spirit but this empathy will multiply and bear fruits for future endeavors.

-Strategize your employees with work from home setup.
+Strategize your employees with preventive measure for the coronavirus for work from home setup.
 Help them with well defined KPIs for their day.
 Make them feel less isolated and more accompanied during the day.
 Encourage group tasks and web conferences for brainstorming an idea to discuss the potential strategy to overcome the crisis.
 Breaking the chain and stopping the spread of coronavirus is important.

 Try and update yourself with legitimate sources, try and keep a track of announcement and updates from your government authorities about the coronavirus.
-Spread the content being shared by WHO and validate it for yourself every now and then to be well-read with authentic information as much as possible.
+For preventive measure for the coronavirus spread the content being shared by WHO and validate it for yourself every now and then to be well-read with authentic information as much as possible.

-These are a few things that I felt should be on your to-do/not do list.
+These are a few things that I felt an employer should not be doing during the pandemic.
+Have I missed something?
 Let’s share more information and keep each other safe.
-Open to a discussion in the comment section!